 - How many sessions will I need?

 The answer to this, of course, depends entirely on what you hope to accomplish.
 Some students only want a few sessions to review the broad strokes of the SAT/ACT, while others set weekly or bi-weekly sessions that span several months to cover specific problem types and increase their scores as much as possible.
-Still others are looking for assistance preparing for Subject Tests and AP exams, as well.
+Still others are looking for assistance preparing for AP exams, as well.
 Based on the number of exams you are preparing for and the score improvement you are seeking, we will sit down and come up with a plan that fits your goals.